API stability guarantees

 Additionally, the Tokens SDK (com.r3.corda.lib.tokens) available in the Tokens GitHub repository has a stable API.

-The following modules are not part of the Corda’s public API and no backwards compatibility guarantees are provided.
-They are further categorized in 2 classes:
+The following are not part of the Corda’s public API and no backwards compatibility guarantees are provided:

-- the incubating modules, for which we will do our best to minimise disruption to developers using them until we are able to graduate them into the public API
+- Incubating modules, for which we will do our best to minimise disruption to developers using them until we are able to graduate them into the public API

-- the internal modules, which are not to be used, and will change without notice
+- Internal modules, which are not to be used, and will change without notice

 The finance module was the first CorDapp ever written and is a legacy module.
 Although it is not a part of our API guarantees, we also don’t anticipate much future change to it.
 Users should use the tokens SDK instead.